 Retirement feels like it’s years and years away.
 You love living in the moment and embracing everything life has to offer right now.
 But you're starting to keep a keener eye on what's up ahead and want to make sure your golden years live up to your expectations.
 To help make sure you're stashing away enough savings for retirement, check that you're doing these five simple things.

-Can’t put your finger on exactly how much money you need to retire comfortably?
-Then how do you expect to be able to retire in the manner that you want?
+Calculate exactly how much money you need to retire comfortably.
+It's the only way you can be sure you'll have the resources you need to retire in the manner that you want.
 Numerous websites, including Bankrate and SmartAsset, enable you to estimate how much money you’ll need for retirement.
 If you’re seeking a more precise calculation, consider tapping the expertise of a financial planner or financial advisor.

 According to AARP, the “rule of thumb is that you’ll need about 80% of your pre-retirement income when you leave your job.”

 No matter how you do it, this math should be part of a planning checklist that can help put you on the right track toward retirement.

 When you overextend yourself on expenses, it results in fewer dollars being available for retirement savings.
 Be careful to avoid overspending.
 Overspending could involve putting too much money toward vacations, gadgets, or other things that aren’t absolute necessities.
 Or it could be that you’re spending more than is generally recommended on housing costs or you’re racking up debt on high interest credit cards.
 Whatever overspending situation you find yourself in, it might be time to work on spending less.

 How can you tell the difference between spending and overspending?
 Business Insider notes that you might want to take a second look at your budget if: